 The continued suitability, adequacy and effectiveness of the QMS is ensured through periodic reviews of the Quality Plan(s), key performance indicators, and product quality.

-Key persons and stakeholders of <ManagementReviewTitle> process are defined in <ManagementReviewCode> <ManagementReviewTitle>.
+Key persons and stakeholders of {{ManagementReviewTitle}} process are defined in {{ManagementReviewCode}} {{ManagementReviewTitle}}.

 Multiple functions may be held or represented by a single person.

-<ManagementReviewTitle> meetings shall be conducted by the Quality Organization on at least an annual basis to assess the ongoing suitability and adequacy of the QMS and to identify risks and/or opportunities for continuous improvement.
+{{ManagementReviewTitle}} meetings shall be conducted by the Quality Organization on at least an annual basis to assess the ongoing suitability and adequacy of the QMS and to identify risks and/or opportunities for continuous improvement.

-The purpose of <ManagementReviewTitle> is:
+The purpose of {{ManagementReviewTitle}} is:

 to demonstrate product compliance with regulations/standards and certificate of registration, certification and/or registration dossier,